 Sekaná, whose name simply means chopped or minced, grew out of thrifty home and butcher-shop kitchens that stretched meat with day-old bread rolls.
-A fixture of Czech school canteens, pub menus, and family Sunday tables alike, it embodies the no-waste practicality of Bohemian cooking.
+A fixture of Czech school canteens, pub menus, and family Sunday tables alike, it is no-waste Bohemian cooking through and through.
 Cold slices tucked into a kaiser roll remain one of the country's favorite quick lunches.

 The slice is dense yet tender, juicy with pork fat and fragrant with garlic and grassy marjoram.
 A smear of mustard sharpens it, and eaten cold in a soft roll it tastes like a Czech childhood lunchbox.